 Transferring an IRA to beneficiaries after a person's death can sometimes be a complicated process, especially if minors are involved or a complex family structure.
 A trust as an IRA beneficiary can bring you one step closer to achieving estate planning goals.
 You can ensure that most of your IRA assets are preserved until your heirs are older, perhaps until your retirement.
 However, its configuration costs more and has other pitfalls.

+Gold and Silver IRA Custodians can help you navigate the complexities of setting up a trust as an IRA beneficiary and ensure that your assets are preserved for your heirs.
 Consider the difficulties and alternatives before making your choice.
 It's not uncommon for owners of an Individual Retirement Account (IRA) to designate a trust as their beneficiary.
 By using a trust, the owner of an IRA retains some degree of control over how assets are distributed after their death.
 However, while a trust is an effective estate planning tool, IRA owners must take steps to ensure that the desired outcome is consistent with their needs.